varnsen-net/nfl-modeling/docs/modules.md

 ## src.model.pipeline
 Helper functions for building scikit-learn pipelines.

+## src.model.train
+Trains models and records metadata about each training run.

 ## src.model.process
 Helper functions for processing training data in a scikit pipeline.